Tools, information and advice to help you understand and support your child's communication

 “Speech and language therapy provides life-changing treatment, support and care for children and adults who have difficulties with communication, or with eating, drinking and swallowing”.
 (Communicating Quality 3, Royal College of Speech and Language Therapists, 2006.)

-Speech and Language Therapists work in partnership with individuals, their families, teachers (in the case of children) and other professionals to support the individual to achieve their potential for communication, or to reduce the risks associated with swallowing difficulties.
+Speech and Language Therapists work in partnership with individuals, their families, educators and other professionals to support the individual to achieve their potential for communication, or to reduce the risks associated with swallowing difficulties.

 Our service supports children with a range of speech, language and communication needs including speech sounds (pronunciation), understanding language, expressing wants and needs (this may be verbally or non-verbally), interacting with others, and talking fluently.
 Functional communication is what we aim to achieve for all children.
 However, for many children, this is not through speech.
 Many children require the opportunity and support to communicate in other ways such as through signing or use of symbols and pictures.